 Also see How To Pray In the Spirit to learn more.

 Imagining what heaven will be like can fill a person with hope and expectation.
-Questions like who will be in heaven and what people will do there are common.
-Another question many people want to...
+Questions about who will be in heaven and what people will do there are common.
+Another question that often...

 How connected are people in heaven with those who are still on Earth?
 Do people see what their loved ones are doing?
 Are they aware of their lives?
 The Bible describes prayer as talking to God, which...